devzendo/transputer-emulator/README.md

 Currently working on compatibility with the aid of Mike Brüstle's Transputer Validation Suite, and attempting to run other typical Transputer software such as the Inmos occam and C compilers, and the port of Minix.
-Also adding debugging facilities to aid the completion of the eForth Transputer port.
+Also adding debugging facilities to aid the completion of the eForth Transputer port, and adding a build for the Raspberry Pi Pico.

 ## Roadmap
 First release: